javier-games/upm-property-refs/README.md

 ## Support

-For any questions or issues, please open a [new issue](https://github.com/javier-games/property-refs/issues/new) on this repository.
+For any questions or issues, please open a [new issue](https://github.com/javier-games/upm-propertyrefs/issues/new) on this repository.

-## Donations

-PropertyRefs is a open source project, and it's because of your support that we can stay up and running.
-If you find this project useful, please consider [making a donation](https://www.paypal.com/donate/?hosted_button_id=QY4PCGA8FMCC4).
-Your contribution will help us to maintain the project, and continue to develop new features.
-We appreciate your generosity!

 ## Acknowledgements

-We would like to express our gratitude to [Kenney](https://www.kenney.nl) for providing the assets used to create the sample images in this repository.
-These assets are under the Creative Commons Zero (CC0) license.
+We would like to express our gratitude to [Kenney](https://www.kenney.nl) for providing the assets used to create the samples and images in this repository.
+These models are under the Creative Commons Zero (CC0) license.

-Kenney's contribution to the gaming community is significant and invaluable.
-We strongly encourage you to support his work by making a donation on [Kenney's Donation Page](https://www.kenney.nl/donate) or becoming a patron on [Patreon](https://www.patreon.com/kenney).